 - must demonstrate compatibility with the character of the local area or the desired future character for areas under transition.

 A new planning pathway has been introduced to allow the NSW Land and Housing Corporation (LAHC) to self-assess some boarding house proposals.
+This pathway was extended to the Aboriginal Housing Office on 1 July 2022.

 Frequently asked questions